chaoss/augur/docs/source/getting-started/installation.rst

 Installation
 =============

 This section of the documentation details how to build Augur and its data workers from source.
-We currently only support installation of Augur from source on macOS, Ubuntu, and Fedora (but most UNIX-like systems will probably work with a few tweaks).
+We currently officially support installation of Augur from source on macOS, Ubuntu, and Fedora (but most UNIX-like systems will probably work with a few tweaks).
 If you don't have a required dependency, please follow the provided links to install and configure each piece of software.

 Dependencies